 - Id, ego and superego: These are the three essential parts of the human personality.
 The id is the primitive, impulsive and irrational unconscious that operates solely on the outcome of pleasure or pain and is responsible for instincts to sex and aggression.
 The ego is the “I” people perceive that evaluates the outside physical and social world and makes plans accordingly.
 And the superego is the moral voice and conscience that guides the ego; violating it results in feelings of guilt and anxiety.
 Freud believed the superego was mostly formed within the first five years of life based on the moral standards of a person’s parents; it continued to be influenced into adolescence by other role models.

-- Psychic energy: Freud postulated that the id was the basic source of psychic energy, or the force that drives all mental processes.
-In particular he believed that libido, or sexual urges, was a psychic energy that drives all of human actions; the libido was countered by thanatos, the death instinct that drives destructive behavior.
+- Psychic energy: Freud postulated that the id was the basic source of psychic energy or the force that drives all mental processes.
+In particular, he believed that libido, or sexual urges, was a psychic energy that drives all human actions; the libido was countered by Thanatos, the death instinct that drives destructive behavior.

 - Oedipus complex: Between the ages of three and five, Freud suggested that as a normal part of the development process all kids are sexually attracted to the parent of the opposite sex and in competition with the parent of the same sex.
 The theory is named after the Greek legend of Oedipus, who killed his father so he could marry his mother.